csleary/nem-payments/README.md

 First install the module as you would any other:

-`$ npm install --save nem-payments`
+`$ npm install nem-payments`

-Import the module as a named import, and it's ready to go.
+Then import it, ready for use:

 `const nemPayments = require('nem-payments');`